jross765/gnucash-viewer/README.md

   * Customers / vendors / employees / jobs
   * Customer invoices / vendor bills / employee vouchers
   * Prices (low priority)

+* Starting GUI with above-mentioned new entities, the viewer showing the according panel immediately (analogous to accounts, transactions and transaction splits).

 ## Scope
 The current author/maintainer has made some important decisions on this module's scope, design and design/future development in this project